mgjertson/spinhaj/README.md

-Just a simple website to practice making websites
-It features no javascript
+Just a simple website to practice making websites. \n It features no javascript